VasimHayat/fsd9-ecom-backend/README.md

   4. Proceed to checkout.

 ## Contributing
-Explain how people can contribute to your project.
+You can contribute to your project.
 This might include:

 Bug reporting
 Feature requests